impronen/impronen/README.md

 I'm currently learning web development with The Odin Project.

-*   🧠  I'm learning Test Driven Development
+Right now I'm rearranging my 🧠 to do some Test Driven Development.

 ### Skills
 <p align="left">